SagiriChen2002/CSC-324/README.md

 ## Description
 The repo for CSC-324 at Grinnell College by student Haobo Chen This repository contains the following:
-- The source code for the implementation of this COVID-19 and Education project, including a Shiny Web App file and an R Markdown file (the Shiny app is more up-to-date).
+- The source code for the implementation of this COVID-19 and Education project, including a Shiny Web App file and an R Markdown file.
 - The database folder which includes the three datasets used.
 - A description of the three datasets.
 - A timelog folder which includes the time log and chart created in R for the project.